DrTreEsq/GitHub_Portfolio/README.md

 <h3>Problem Summary:  </h3>

-<p className="tiny"> For this problem, the company was a seller of wild mushrooms for consumption.
+<p > For this problem, the company was a seller of wild mushrooms for consumption.
                 Since not all mushrooms are edible, they'd like to be able to tell whether a given mushroom is edible or poisonous based on it's physical attributes
                 We have some existing data that you can use for this task that we used to help  identify which mushrooms can be sold safely.
                 Note: The dataset that was used was for illustrative purposes only.
 It is not meant to be a guide on identifying edible mushrooms.  </p>